philosowaffle/peloton-to-garmin/docs/configuration/json.md

   }
 ```

-⚠️ Your username and password for Peloton and Garmin Connect are stored in clear text, which **is not secure**.
+⚠️ Console or Docker Headless: Your username and password for Peloton and Garmin Connect are stored in clear text, which **is not secure**.
 Please be aware of the risks. ⚠️

-⚠️ As of version 3.3.0 credentials are stored **encrypted** for those using the **WebUI** version of P2G. ⚠️
+⚠️ WebUI version 3.3.0: Credentials are stored **encrypted**.

+⚠️ GitHub Actions: Credentials are stored **encrypted**.

 | Field      | Required | Default | UI Setting Location | Description |
 |:-----------|:---------|:--------|:--------------------|:------------|